qmcurrents/gimic/doc/visualization.rst

 implicitly.
 In vtu files, the grid point coordinates are given explicitly and each cell is defined by a cell type (10 for tetrahedral) and the indices of the defining nodes.
-For each node we write down a vector (the induced current) while the cells are not assigned a value for typical visualizations (ie, the value can be set to 0.0).
+For each node we write down a vector (the induced current) while the cells are not assigned a value for typical visualisations (ie, the value can be set to 0.0).
 However, cells need to be defined---paraview interpolates the values given at grid points within each cell.